uoft-tapp/tapp/README.md

 ## Common Issues

 1. Docker believes that a server is already running, and fails to run the api container.

-After `running docker-compose up`, you may see a message that reads `A server is already running.
+After running `docker-compose up`, you may see a message that reads `A server is already running.
 Check /app/tmp/pids/server.pid.`.
 The api container will fail.

 To resolve this issue, halt the docker-compose command (killing the other containers) with cmd-c/ctrl-c, and delete the file located under the project route at `api/tmp/pids/server.pid`.
 You will be able to relaunch the server without issues.
 This issue normally arises when you kill the running instance of the project without alloting time for a proper teardown.

 2. Docker cannot start up a front-end service, complaining that it can't find an image.

 You can resolve this by using `docker containers ls -a`, finding all deactivated containers, and then removing them with `docker container rm [container ID]`.
 Then, you should be able to run `./start_local.sh`

+3. When RE-installing the dev environment, the database fails to setup.

+After running `docker-compose run backend rake db:setup` you may see a message that reads `FATAL: role "root" does not exist` or `FATAL: role "tapp" does not exist`.

+To resolve this issue, delete the folder `pg_data` that was created from your previous dev environment installation to allow docker to create this again.
+Then, you should be able to run `docker-compose run backend rake db:setup`.

-3. Travis CI fails to execute a script.
+4. Travis CI fails to execute a script.

 This issue usually comes up when adding a new executable script on travis.
 Your build fails because the script is `permission denied`.
 To resolve this, you must check in the file with executable permissions.

 For example, say `build.sh` is unable to execute.
 To fix this, you must do:

 ```
 git update-index --add --chmod=+x build.sh
 git commit -m "Make build.sh executable"